Noisy (Binary) Searching: Simple, Fast and Correct: Preliminaries

 \section{Preliminaries}

-Denote $p = \frac{1}{2} - \varepsilon$ be the noise parameter.
-It is useful to denote $\Gamma = \frac{1-p}{p} \approx 1+4\varepsilon$.
 Whenever we refer to a \emph{search space}, we mean either an (undirected and unweighted) graph or a linear order.
-This term will be used for definitions that are common for both.
-Consequently, by an \emph{element} of a search space we mean a vertex or an integer, respectively.
-In the following $n$ is the size of the search space, i.e., either the number of vertices in a graph or the number of integers in a linear order.
+Consequently, by an \emph{element} of a search space, we refer to a vertex or an integer, respectively.
+In the following, let $n$ denote the size of the search space, i.e., either the number of vertices in a graph or the number of integers in a linear order.